jim-easterbrook/Photini/README.rst

 Use of the Bing map tab is subject to the `Microsoft Bing Maps Terms of Use`_ and `Microsoft Privacy Statement`_.

-Use of the OpenStreetMap tab is subject to the `Nominatim usage policy`_ and the `MapQuest Terms of Use`_.
+Use of the OpenStreetMap tab is subject to the `Nominatim usage policy`_ and the `OpenStreetMap licence`_.

 Privacy statement
 ^^^^^^^^^^^^^^^^^